d3/d3-selection/README.md

 p.style("color", "red");
 ```

-By convention, selection methods that return the current selection use *four* spaces of indent, while selection methods that return a new selection use only *two* spaces of indent.
+By convention, selection methods that return the current selection use *four* spaces of indent, while methods that return a new selection use only *two* spaces of indent.
 This helps reveal changes of context by making them stick out of the chain:

 ```js
 d3.select("body").append("svg")